 - While dying (Luke 23:46).

 Jesus talked often to God because they were building an authentic, real relationship.
 It makes sense.
 Think about how we build a connection with our loved ones: we text, interact on social media, grab dinner together…we consistently check in with our people.

 God invites us to do the same thing through continual prayer (I Thessalonians 6:16-18).
-Prayer helps us feel heard and to hear God press on our hearts strength, peace and the next right steps in our lives.
+Prayer helps us feel heard and to hear God press on our hearts strength, peace, and the next right steps in our lives.
 Prayer builds our relationship with God.

-3. Prayers Transforms Us
+3. Prayer Transforms Us

 I read Raising the Perfectly Imperfect Child, by Boris Vujicic, father of motivational speaker, evangelist, and businessman, Nick Vujicic.
 Nick was born without arms and legs, and Boris talks early in the book about how his wife – in her intense grieving – wouldn’t hold infant Nick.
 As the story unfolds, you see the amazing transformation of a mother who becomes the fiercest protector, cheerleader, and teacher of her special needs son.